Probabilistic reconstruction of truncated particle trajectories on a closed surface: Simulation study

 Once the connection procedure is achieved, we can address the question of the number of rotations of a particle around the cylinder.
 In the context of simulation, the death rate $\tau_d$ and the dynamic velocity $v_x$ are known.
-Accordingly, the value of the number of loops is known to be equal to $\frac{v_xT_d}{L},$ where $T_d \sim \mathcal{E}(\tau_d)$ which gives a theoretical expectation value of $\frac{v_x}{\tau_d L}.$ By counting the segments for each trajectory, we can obtain a proxy of the number of rotations around the cylinder.
-In Fig. \ref{Nb_segs}, the theoretical values of the number of rotations, after being rounded, are presented in blue color for different values of $\tau_d$ between $0.002$ and $0.005$.
-Cyan color is used to display the distribution of the true number of segments for each trajectory.
-Magenta color is used to display the distribution of the number of segments estimated by our connection procedure.
-Overall, when $\tau_d$ is small, the distribution has a heavier tail.
-In general, the cyan and magenta distributions are similar to each other.
+Accordingly, the value of the number of rotations is known to be equal to $\frac{v_xT_d}{L},$ where $T_d \sim \mathcal{E}(\tau_d)$ ensures a theoretical expectation value of $\frac{v_x}{\tau_d L}.$ By counting the tracklets for each trajectory, we can obtain a proxy of the number of rotations around the cylinder.

+In Fig. \ref{Nb_tours}, $\lambda$ is set to 0.04 and different values of $\tau_d$ between $0.004$ and $0.01$ are evaluated.
+Blue bars represent the distribution of the number of rotations of true connections.
+The magenta bars to display the distribution of the number of rotations estimated by the connection procedure.
+The corresponding ARI values, indicating the connection accuracy, are given as well.
+The density of the theoretical values of the number of rotations is presented in green color.
+The vertical lines represent the median values of the corresponding distribution.
+Overall, when $\tau_d$ is small, the median value of number of rotations is higher and the distribution has a heavier tail.
+In general, the distributions with all three colors are similar to each other.